Is Squarespace Good for Blogging?

 There are plenty of Squarespace templates that are perfect for blogging.
 These templates emphasize visual layouts with large featured images, grid-style post lists, and clean typography that keeps readers focused on your content.

 This matters because blog readers are drawn in by images before they read a single word.
 If you are a travel, food, lifestyle, or photography blogger, Squarespace templates give you a professional look without hiring a designer.
-The templates also make uploading and publishing content straightforward - you write in a block-based editor, add images or video, and hit publish.
+The templates also make uploading and publishing content straightforward, you write in a block-based editor, add images or video, and hit publish.

 You can customize fonts, colors, spacing, and layout on any template.
 Squarespace uses a universal design system, so every template supports the same blogging features regardless of which one you pick.